jmangt/test-driven-puppet/modules,_profiles_and_roles.md

 The "[Module, Profile, Role](https://puppetlabs.com/presentations/designing-puppet-rolesprofiles-pattern)"[3] pattern is the preferd way of combining simple modules to achieve a greater purpose.

-A way to look a the pattern is:
+A way to look at the pattern is:

 * **Module**: is a single piece of technology.
 For example: apache or php.
 * **Profile**: is a collection of technologies and common configuration.
 For example: Wordpress.
 A Wordpress profile includes, apache, php and the Wordpress framework.
 As well as a way to declare a new vhost in apache and configuring the Wordpress instance.